MrStrategy/FHEM-Tado/README.md

           </ul>
     </ul>
 </ul>

 <h3>TadoDevice</h3>
 <ul>
-    <i>TadoDevice</i> is the implementation of a zone, a device or the weather channel related
-    to a tado cloud account.
+    <i>TadoDevice</i> is the implementation of a zone, a device, a mobile device or the weather channel connected to one Tado instance and therefor one tado cloud account.
-    It can only be used in conjunction with a Tado device (a Tado bridge).
+    It can only be used in conjunction with a Tado instance (a Tado bridge).
     The TadoDevice is intended to display the current measurements of a zone or device and allow the interaction.
 It can be used to set or reset the temperature within a zone or to display a "hi" statement on a physical Tado device.
+It can also be used to identify which mobile devices are at home.
     TadoDevices should not be created manually.
 They are auto generated once a Tado device is defined.
     <br><br>
     <a name="TadoDevicedefine"></a>